 Read on as we head to some of the North’s best bars for eating, drinking, and atmosphere.

-A Latin fire is burning in Benzonia at The Roadhouse, a lovable raucous hilltop cantina where firecracker fajitas and soul-quenching Don Juan margaritas welcome all amigos during the cold slash of November Up North.
+A Latin fire is burning in Benzonia at The Roadhouse, a lovable raucous hilltop cantina where firecracker fajitas and soul-quenching Don Juan margaritas welcome all amigos.
 Staring down fist-sized chiles rellenos or a triple piston platter of enchiladas topped with fried egg and incendiary fresh salsa, the only cold you’ll notice comes from the rum or tequila-based potions being poured from icy blenders behind the bar.

 Rightly dubbed ‘a quaint piece of schlock in an increasingly generic world,’ Art’s is an enduring institution in Leelanau County where you can sit down with your favorite libation to eavesdrop and eat fried smelt or white cheddar on grilled apple bread and ponder the mystery of the two-headed fish.

 540 West Front Street, Traverse City, 231.946.6925

 There are precious few bars in this world that serve cold draughts and great lasagna, but you’ll find both at Lil Bo.
 This venerated pub and self-proclaimed ‘Cheers’ of Traverse City has live music, hearty fare, and a great cast of regulars.

 Any given Saturday you can bite into one of the North’s best burgers, drain a few pints, and watch big-screen sports from any seat in the house.
 The cherry pool table and friendly vibe reinforce the Side Door’s mantra: ‘You’ll never miss the water.’